oguzyl1/ContentDB/README.md

 # Content Management and Library System

-A platform for managing content (movies, series, etc.) with OMDb API integration and library features.
+A platform for managing content (movies, series, etc.) with OMDb API integration and userList features.

 ## 📌 Features